Start page

 11. – Corsi.

-The Tocharians remained on their Urheimat for some time, as this is evidenced by some linguistic matches with the Ossetians.
+The Tocharians left on their Urheimat for some time, as evidenced by some linguistic matches with the Ossetians.
 V.Abaev gives such examples in his works:

 Toch. witsako "root" – Osset. widag "the same",